Watchful’s smart WordPress updater skips sites with stale backups

 - Use the

 Default stale backup thresholdsetting to choose the default time in days after which a backup is considered stale.
-So in the image below, any sites that have not been successfully backed up in the last 8 days will be labeled as having stale backups.
+In the image below, any sites that have not been successfully backed up in the last 8 days will be labeled as having stale backups.

 #2.
 Stop updates for sites with stale backups